Elementary and Middle School Artwork Contest

 About our Contest

-The Arc Maryland, in partnership with the Maryland State Department of Education, Maryland Developmental Disabilities Council, and the Maryland Department of Disabilities is pleased to announce its launch of the 2017-2018 “Together We’re Better” Inclusive Education Campaign and Artwork Contest.
-This week is National Inclusive Schools Week (December 4 – 8th), but we all know that inclusion should be a part of every school day throughout the year.
-The purpose of the contest is to raise awareness of the value and importance of unity, inclusion, and to promote awareness of disabilities.
-Timeline as follows:
+The Arc Maryland, in partnership with the Maryland State Department of Education, the Maryland Developmental Disabilities Council, and the Maryland Department of Disabilities is pleased to announce its launch of the 2018-2019 “Together We’re Better” Inclusive Education Campaign and Artwork Contest.

-December – May Beginning of school-led activities to embrace diversity and promote inclusion and acceptance of students with differing abilities.
-Contact The Arc Maryland to make arrangements for a 40-minute assembly “my disability, my life”- positive message to promote awareness and strengths.
-Continue Artwork development, and submissions of Artwork due by February 1st.
+October – December Beginning of school-led activities to embrace diversity and promote inclusion and acceptance of students with differing abilities.
+Use the toolkit to enhance curriculum and Contact The Arc Maryland to make arrangements for a 20 to 40-minute assembly “my disability, my life”- positive message to promote awareness and strengths.
+Continue Artwork development, and submissions of Artwork due by Friday, December 14th.

-February – June Announcement of winning student artwork submissions/school winners.
-Traveling exhibit of artwork through area libraries, malls, office buildings, “DD Day at the Legislature” a gathering of advocates with and without disabilities, Maryland Elected Officials, and the Governor’s Office and final exhibit and students/school award celebration at The Arc Maryland Convention on June 8.
+December- May Announcement of winning student artwork submissions/school winners by December 19, 2018.
+Traveling exhibit of artwork through area libraries, malls, office buildings, celebration of honorees and award ceremony at “DD Day at the Legislature” (February 13, 2019).
+DD Day is a gathering of advocates with and without disabilities, Maryland Elected Officials, and the Governor’s Office.
+The final exhibit of artwork will be at The Arc Maryland Convention in May, 2019.

 Who May Enter